Recipe for making a substitute PBW beer equipment cleaner

 Beer image courtesy James Palinsad by way of Creative Commons licence.
 We have no idea if James prefers Star Trek or has even read Mortal Engines.

-↠ Best faucet tap for pouring beer
+Faucet tap for pouring beer - selection guide

-What's the best tap for pouring beer from a keg?
+What’s the Best Tap for Pouring Beer from a Keg?

 perlick beer faucet